 How long do your custom shoes take to make?

-At the moment our custom shoes take around 8-16 weeks from when we receive the deposit to when they are ready to take home.
+Normally our custom/bespoke shoes take around 6-12 months from when we receive the deposit to when they are ready to take home.
 All the time factors greatly depend on how many customers are in the queue already, whether you need a custom last, a mock up to be made or several fittings.
 Timeframes can be pushed out further towards Christmas when we get busy with accessory orders.

 What is the difference between the leathers you mention on your website?

 Bovine leather is the standard leather we use for our accessories and boots.
-It doesn’t have as smooth a grain as the others however nor come to as high a shine.
-It is robust however as long as it is maintained regularly with creamy-based conditioners and waxes to keep the leather nourished.
+It doesn’t have as smooth a grain as our other leathers nor come to as high a shine.
+It is however a robust choice as long as it is maintained regularly with creamy-based conditioners and waxes to keep the leather nourished.
 Our bag leather is vegetable-tanned whereas we prefer to use the chrome-tanned leather for boots and shoes as it is more resilient to negligence and has better durability in the long term for something that goes under dynamic wear.

-Yearling is a younger version of bovine leather and has a smoother finish overall while still maintain good body/weight to the leather.
+Yearling is a younger version of bovine leather and has a smoother finish overall while still maintaining good body/weight to the leather.
 Our Italian yearling leather is chrome-tanned so will be more resilient with wear.
 It still needs to be maintained with creamy-based polishes and can come to a nice shine with some elbow grease.
 It also dyes more readily depending on the desired effect.
 This is our preferred choice for an everyday sort of shoe.
 Yearling typically adds $45 to a shoe, or $60 to our ankle boots.

 Baby calf leather is like the cashmere of leather.
-It is very fine and delicate and is an ideal choice for high gloss potential and formal occasions.
+It is the most beautiful, is very fine and delicate and is an ideal choice for high gloss potential and formal occasions.
 It does however require the highest maintenance (regular care of the upper leather) and should not be worn as an everyday shoe.
 Baby calf typically adds $80 to a shoe, or $120 to our ankle boots.